GuglielmoColoretti/EventShapes_HiggsTOgg_QCD_NLO/README.md

 The documentation of the main program EERAD3 can be found at: https://arxiv.org/abs/1402.4140.
 The full program is available at: https://eerad3.hepforge.org/ (as well as the NNLO QCD corrections to hadronic Z decays).

 Mind that EERAD3 is meant for NNLO QCD corrections.
 Hence, in the full program above, more files are present with respect to the ones in this repository, giving that our present analysis extends up to NLO precision.
-This files have been removed in the Makefile of this repository.
+These files have been removed in the Makefile of this repository.
 In the documentation of EERAD3, as far as this repository is concerned, only the general and NLO discussion are needed.

 To run the present version, namely to obtain NLO QCD corrections to event shape for hadronic Higgs decays to two gluons, please do the following (the lines which begin with $ are to be executed from a shell (Linux) where all the files in the git-repository are located):